-How To Maximize Your Gains From Your Music Streams.
-Find Out How Much Different Streaming Services Pay
+How Much Different Streaming Services Pay

 Some years back, if you wanted to listen to your favorite song, you had to walk into the store and get the record or listen to the radio all day hoping you get to hear it.
 How things have changed now!

 With the digitization of almost every aspect of our daily lives, music has not been left untouched.
 With just a pair of headsets and your phone, you can blast your favorite song all day, almost at no cost.

 Like any other technological advancement, the streaming aspect of the music industry was not without a hitch.
 The entry of the streaming services into the market years ago saw the decline of CD sales and a myriad of copyright lawsuits.